Common ReadPage address: http://www.mnsu.edu/learningcommunities/commonread.html

 Will Allen left a successful business career and cashed in his retirement fund to purchase a two-acre plot just outside Milwaukee’s largest public housing project.
 He began providing healthy food to an area of the city that previously housed only convenience stores and fast-food restaurants.
 Allen eventually built one of the country’s most successful urban farms – a food and educational center that now produces enough produce and fish year-round to feed thousands.
 Allen’s organization, Growing Power, employs young people from the neighbouring housing project and community and shows how local food systems can bring about systemic change within a community.

 Our hope and intention is that anyone who is interested will join us in this campus and community common read.

 The goal of the common read is to create community and conversation with our students, our families, and our community.
 All students, faculty, staff, families, and community members are welcome to join us in reading the book, participating in discussions, and attending events.
 We hope that some of the many Book Clubs in the area will choose the book; we hope that families will use it as a conversation piece as your son or daughter is preparing to leave home this summer; and we hope that our events and activities will lead to learning from each others' perspectives.

 All students, faculty, staff, families, alumni, and community members are welcome to read the book over the summer prior to the start of the fall 2015 semester.
 The book may be used in conjunction with some courses, and there will be a variety of evening events throughout the year.

-- Our Visiting Speaker: We will welcome Allen’s daughter, Erika, to our campus in November.
+- Our Visiting Speaker: We will welcome Allen’s daughter, Erika, to our campus on November 10th and 11th.
 Erika is the National Projects Director in Growing Power’s Chicago office.
 We will host a series of events and community engagement initiatives leading up to her visit.

 Keep checking back as we add additional event details.
 Please keep in mind that these events are designed to be enlightening for even those who haven't yet read the book.